Monday, November 29, 2010

 Bunny Party and Bunny Cakes

-A couple of friends have recommended the Rosemary Wells Max and Ruby books, and one fellow writer went so far as to put Bunny Party and Bunny Cakes in my hands the other day, saying "Read these!"
+A couple of friends have recommended the Rosemary Wells Max and Ruby books, and one fellow writer went so far as to put Bunny Party

 In case you've not had a chance to explore this series, they are a subtle exploration of sibling rivalry for young kids.
 My first take on the books was that they were a little too plain vanilla for my taste.
-They lack the contemporary irony and wink-at-the-parents prose found in popular picture book series like Olivia.
+They lack the contemporary irony and wink-at-the-parents prose found in popular picture book series like Olivia

 Having a had chance to re-read them, I think that they are a more gentle and delightful take on brothers and sisters learning to share, learning to play together, and yes even care about one another.
 What's more astonishing from an author's point-of-view is how clever the stories and dialogue are.
 Writing picture books is an exercise in deliberation and rejection.
 The author is restricted to words appropriate to 3 - 7 year old kids, and often must keep word count down under the 1,000 mark.
 From that perspective, Rosemary Wells is a genius at saying so much with so little.